 ”Efficiency is the ability to avoid wasting resources, efforts, and time in doing something or in producing a desired result… The highest type of efficiency is that which can utilize existing material to the best advantage.”

-– Jawaharlal Nehru, Former Prime Minister of India
+– Jawaharlal Nehru, former Prime Minister of India

-The key to keeping the pace and competitive advantage in an increasingly busy and rivaling modern market is efficiency.
+The key to keeping pace and competitive advantage in an increasingly busy and rivaling modern market is efficiency.
 This is especially true for smaller businesses that have to compete with the corporate giants, despite having significantly fewer resources.

 While putting effort towards making your business more efficient, it is important to understand how to nurture organizational efficiency on various levels within your operation and what changes will indicate that you have successfully rooted it at the core of your professional environment.